nice-php/docs/extensions/security.md

 Configuring the Security extension
 ==================================

-Nice comes with a built-in standalone security component that allows simple authentication.
+A standalone security component is available for Nice that allows simple authentication.

 > **Note:** The Security extension requires the Session extension.
 [See here](sessions.md) for information on configuring the Session extension.

+To get started, add the Nice Security extension to your project.
+You can do this by updating your `composer.json` or running `composer require` at the command line.

+*   Example `composer.json`:

+    ```json
+    {
+        "require": {
+            "nice/framework": "1.0.x-dev",
+            "nice/security": "1.0.x-dev"
+        }
+    }
+    ```

+    The run `composer update` at the command line.

+*   Using the `composer` command line tool

+    ```
+    composer require nice/security:1.0.x-dev
+    ```

-To get started, first register the Session and Security extensions with your Nice application.
+With the extension installed, register the Session and Security extensions with your Nice application.

 ```php
 $app = new Application();